sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Ghosh is an occupational name for those who were cowherd (ghosa).
 Related one is from Gujarat Godhania, about the one who has cattle wealth, and Gosai and Goswami, ‘lord of cows’.

-Natarajan were the ‘king of dancers’ (from nata ‘dancer’ + rāja ‘king’, an epithet of the god Shiva).
+Natarajan were the ‘king of dancers’ (from nata ‘dancer’ + rāja ‘king’, an epithet of the god Shiva). **Nadkarni** ('naadu', a tamil word for 'land' and 'karnik', a sanskrit word meaning 'clerk') were engaged mainly in accounts related jobs.

 **Parmar** ‘one that strikes the enemy’, from Sanskrit para ‘alien, enemy’ + māra ‘strike, kill’.
 Purohit from purohita ‘one placed foremost’ (from puras ‘front’ + hita ‘placed’).
 Rawat from a much altered form of Sanskrit rājapatra ‘king’s son, prince’.  **Bisht** originated as a title of Thakurs of Kumaun and Garhwal.

 **Ghataks** (literally, one who makes things happen) were matchmakers who established links between the two families in a marriage.

 Barot, is about the community would usually work as genealogists (one who studies and makes a pedigree).  **Choksi** come from the Gujarati word ‘Coksi,’ which means ‘assayer of gold and silver.’
 Dholakia were the one who were into ‘Dhodka,’ an unprocessed grey cloth. **Popat**, someone who took care of parrots. **Patawari** were the village accountant and surveyor, and Vakil were the Lawyer.

-Lokhandwala were the 'iron-merchant'.
-Zariwala refers to someone who produces and sells jari/zari (shining gold and silver threads).
-Munim, were the head accountant.

 ### Caste Names
 The rise in the status of the members of the low castes as a result of education awakening has led them to discard old traditional names of their castes.